Binawei/alx-low_level_programming/0x08-recursion/README.md

-function that returns the length of a string. function that returns the factorial of a given number function that returns the value of x raised to the power of y. returns 1 if the input integer is a prime number, otherwise return 0
+function that returns the length of a string. function that returns the factorial of a given number function that returns the value of x raised to the power of y. returns 1 if the input integer is a prime number, otherwise return function that returns 1 if a string is a palindrome and 0 if not.0